sneha-balamurali/fpga/README.md

 2. Use AI carefully: it can explain concepts well, but don’t rely on it for Verilog debugging or writing full code.
 (At least in my experience with ChatGPT-5)

 3. If you just want to program the Red Pitaya to do one of the projects, read through the [Setup guide](/introduction/setup_guide.md) and then go to the tutorial section of your desired project.

-4. If you’re looking at this repository from the QEG’s GitLab, it is worth looking at the [original repository](https://github.com/sneha-balamurali/fpga/tree/main) for any changes.

 ## Resources: